1. Role of a Fund Manager

 All the above information is provided in the Scheme Information Document (SID) and Key Information Memorandum (KIM) provided by fund houses, which undergo relevant revisions from time to time.

-If there is any change in portfolio, an investor has to read & understand before investing which is available in the SID and KIM.
+If there is any change in the portfolio, an investor has to read and understand before investing, which is available in the SID and KIM.

-At last, a mutual fund is a tool for wealth creation & should not be judged in short run as it usually reaps benefit only in the long run.
+At last, a mutual fund is a tool for wealth creation and should not be judged in the short run as it usually reaps benefit only in the long term.

 “So keep investing!”